 We all understand this on a fundamental level.
 There are very few times when we’re just bantering with someone without any ulterior motives.
 That sounds bad but it isn’t.
 We are all built to care about our goals/wants/needs/frustrations a lot.
 And when we do things, we’re primarily motivated by what will serve our goals/wants/needs/frustrations.
 Be aware that your character would, too.
 That’s how to create a character, in a nutshell.

 From moment to moment and scene to scene, make sure you map out their goals/wants/needs/frustrations and see what their motivation is at the beginning of the encounter.
 What do they want?
 What are they going to do to get it?
 Do they get their objective by the end of the scene?
 (Sometimes they will, but that’s boring… it’s better if they don’t and then they have to try something else, try another action, fall flat on their faces again… Tension!
 Drama!
 A page-turning read!)
+You will also want to work with the idea of interiority, which you can learn more about.

 Character Development and Plot

 And so, with a character who is fleshed out and has strong motivation, you can start to string together scenes and moments.
-As you go back through your work, make sure you know what’s operating below the surface, what’s important and at stake for each character.
+As you go back through your work, make sure you know what’s operating below the surface, what’s important and at stake for each person.
 What each character is really doing in a scene.

 If you have a lot of scenes of people hanging out, making small talk, not moving toward their goals, not caring about their wants or needs, not advancing away from their frustrations… you’re probably creating less tension than you could be.
 Go scene by scene, moment by moment.
 And always keep your character’s interests at the front of your mind.
 This way, you slowly start assembling next week’s topic: plot!